iancottam91/green-up/README.md

 NEXT:

-- get access token stored in the app (top level state will do)
-- get user details in there too
+- get user details in the user state
 - post for each access token
 - get availabilities
 - view all availabilites